About Us

 (in alphabetical order by Greek name of organization)

-- Amvrakikos Gulf – Pavlos Charalambous, Dimitrios Smyris
+- Associations of Fishermen of the Amvrakikos Gulf – Pavlos Charalambous, Dimitrios Smyris

-- Delta Network – Pinios and Tempe – Nikos Rigas, Dimitris Palakas
+- Cultural Environmental and Sustainable Development Network of Pinios Delta and Tempi – Nikos Rigas, Dimitris Palakas

 - Eco School Eco Act – Vassilis Anagnostou, Nikos Ioannou

-- Committee of Struggle of the Municipality of Xiromeros, Kalamos – Kastos against the POAY of Echina Islands and Ait/nia – Vassilios Soulas, Elina Makri
+- Committee of Struggle of the Municipality of Xiromero, Kalamos–Kastos against the POAY of Echinades Islands and Aitoloakarnania – Vassilios Soulas, Elina Makri

-- Citizens’ Committee of Aliki (Boeotia) – Iosifidis Prodromos, Koulas Giorgos
+- Citizens’ Committee of Aliki (Boeotia) – Prodromos Iosifidis, Giorgos Koulas

-- Katheti (Poros) – Eva Douzina, Fay Orfanidou, Elias Papatheodorou
+- Katheti (Poros) – Eva Douzinas, Fay Orfanidou

 - Movement for the Protection of the Islands – Akis (Gabriel) Papasarantis, Alexis Safner

-- Environmental Group of Salamina – Andreas Farmakoris, Sarantia Lebesi
+- Environmental Group of Salamina “Perivos” – Andreas Farmakoris, Sarantia Lebesi

 - Cultural Association of Arcadian Village (Municipality of N. Kynouria) – Spyros Apostolopoulos, Panagiotis Karachalios